Artist Credit: Kenta Miyakawa

 Members’ Choice Award

-• Free 1 year ASAI membership
+• Free one-year ASAI membership

 • Commemorative award certificate